 - It can tell you if the product is genuine

-Danger of Fake Macs and Other Apple Devices
+The danger of Fake Macs and Other Apple Devices

 There’s a good chance that this would be the first time that you hear that there are fake Macs out there.
 But this would only be a problem when you’re buying a secondhand mac or trying to get a bargain from an unauthorized Apple retailer.

 Is this even possible?
 If you come to think of it, MacBooks are laptops.
-And each laptop or desktop computer contain similar basic components (processor, storage device, memory, display devices).
+And each laptop or desktop computer contains similar basic components (processor, storage device, memory, display devices).
 What makes Apple products, or any well-engineered laptop better than the competition is how well a manufacturer brings similar components together.
 If you’re still having a hard time wrapping your head around this thought, you can check out this article.

 How to check if your Mac is legit?